 We would like to thank the many students who were involved in collecting and coding data for this study.
-Sandeep Phatak (who also wrote the NSCM task data collection program), Bryce Lobdel, and Mary Kubalanza were involved in various aspects of the data organization.
-Angela Menon, Christoph Scheidenger, and Jonathan Buei helped translate the computer log files into Matlab[©] format.
-The project was then completed as partial requirements of author Jie Lu's dissertation.
-Jie did the final analysis of the data.
-Without her contribution, this work would not have seen the light of day.
+Sandeep Phatak (who also wrote part of the data collection program), Bryce Lobdel, and Mary Kubalanza were involved in various aspects of the data organization.
+Angela Menon, Christoph Scheidenger, and Jonathan Buei helped process the computer log files into a Matlab[©] format.
+The project was then completed as partial requirements of Jie Lu's dissertation.
 This research was partially funded by Phonak Hearing Systems, Stäfa, Schweiz.
 Contact Person Stefan Launer, Director Research and Technology.